How to Have Perfect Holidays in 2020!

 - Drop some money in the Salvation Army bucket

-- Go to the crazy shopping areas and help someone with something, balance packages, reach something on a high shelf, put their trolly in the corral while they put their kids in the car.
+- Go to the crazy shopping areas and help someone with something.
+Balance packages, reach something on a high shelf, put someone’s trolly in the corral while they put their kids in the car.

 - Buy the coffee/food for the person behind you in the drive-through.